Odell wins second full term as county executive

 Michael Bartolotti, a Republican, ran unopposed for his second term as county clerk and Michael Nesheiwat and John Bourges were re-elected as county coroners.

-In Cold Spring, Lynn Miller and Steve Voloto were re-elected after running unopposed for the Village Board.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+In Cold Spring, Lynn Miller and Steve Voloto were re-elected after running unopposed for the Village Board.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.